yairchu/quartic/README.markdown

 # C implementation

-This implementation is specific to `double`s, that is, it works only for real numbers (not complex or other fields) and only find real roots.
+There's one implementation for complex numbers, and another for real numbers (`double`), which only finds real roots.

 # Haskell implementation